LuckyLBP/LuckyLBP/README.md

 # 👋 from Lucas!
 Im Lucas from Borås, Sweden.
-Currently working as a developer for Effektiv Media AB.
+Currently working as a developer for Effektiv Media Group AB.

 ## 🌟 About Me
 - 🔭 I’m currently working on **Signello** a custom CRM for Effektiv Media AB.